mean¶

 NaN

 when computing the arithmetic mean.
-In general, consumers of array libraries implementing this specification should useisnan()
+In general, consumers of array libraries implementing this specification are recommended to useisnan()

 to test whether the result of computing the arithmetic mean over an array have a complex floating-point data type isNaN